 Upon disclosure of an incident of sexual harassment or violence, regardless of the means of disclosure, faculty or staff members (apart from those operating in clinical settings as counselors or health professionals) will notify the disclosing individual of their responsibility to report the incident to a Title IX Coordinator or Deputy Coordinator.
-The responsible employee will provide the disclosing individual a summary of their rights as a complainant and the resources available to them.
+Once the report has been received, the Title IX Coordinator will provide the disclosing individual a summary of their rights as a complainant and the resources available to them.
 The report will be provided to the Title IX Coordinator either by phone call, email (through CU email only), CARE report, or personal meeting.
 Any information related to the disclosure (such as correspondence or assignment information) should be provided with the report.